Crossing bridges between percolation models and Bienaym\'e-Galton-Watson trees: A glance at Bernoulli percolation

 Thus, $\mathbb{Z}^d $ has a polynomial growth rate, with volume growth dimension $d$.

-In the 1970s, \emph{critical phenomena} was enlightened in physics through Wilson’s work on the renormalization group, for which he received the 1982 Nobel Prize in Physics~\cite{Wilson}.
-One consequence of this formalism is the conformal invariance in the scaling limit of critical two-dimensional statistical models such as Bernoulli percolation~\cite{BPZa,BPZb}.
+In the 1970s, \emph{critical phenomena} were illuminated in physics through Wilson’s work on the renormalization group, for which he received the 1982 Nobel Prize in Physics~\cite{Wilson}.
+One consequence of this formalism is the conformal invariance, in the scaling limit, of critical two-dimensional statistical models, such as Bernoulli percolation~\cite{BPZa,BPZb}.

 A deeper understanding of conformally invariant processes in the complex plane emerged with Schramm's introduction of the Schramm-Loewner evolution (SLE), a family of stochastic processes on the plane indexed by a parameter $\kappa > 0$~\cite{Schramm00}.
-In particular, SLE with parameter $\kappa = 6$ describes the scaling limit of two-dimensional critical Bernoulli percolation.
-With this tool, Lawler, Werner and Schramm had a fruitful collaboration on the properties of SLE and its application as a tool to understand critical phenomena, as well as the fractal geometry of two-dimensional Brownian motion~\cite{LSW2001a,LSW2001b,LSW2002c,LSW2002b,LSW2002a,LSW2004}.
+Using this tool, Lawler, Werner, and Schramm made substantial progress in understanding the properties of SLE and applied it as a tool to study critical phenomena and the fractal geometry of two-dimensional Brownian motion~\cite{LSW2001a,LSW2001b,LSW2002c,LSW2002b,LSW2002a,LSW2004}.
 For these results, Werner received the Fields Medal in 2006~\cite{WernerFields}.

-A rigorous proof of the conformal invariance of the scaling limit of two-dimensional critical Bernoulli percolation was achieved by Smirnov, who proved the conjectured conformal invariance for the triangular lattice~\cite{Smirnov}.
-This landmark work also led to Smirnov's receipt of a Fields Medal in 2010~\cite{SmirnovFields}.
-A summary of the results by Lawler, Werner, Schramm, and Smirnov, along with Kesten's scaling relations, appears in~\cite{SmirnovWerner}.
-In this work, Smirnov and Werner establish the existence and values of universal critical exponents for Bernoulli percolation on the triangular lattice, confirming $\beta = 5/36$, as predicted in the physics literature.
+A rigorous proof of the conformal invariance of the scaling limit of two-dimensional critical Bernoulli percolation was achieved by Smirnov, who proved the conjectured conformal invariance for Bernoulli site percolation on the triangular lattice~\cite{Smirnov}.
+This result showed that SLE with parameter $\kappa = 6$ is the scaling limit of two-dimensional critical Bernoulli site percolation on the triangular lattice.
+This landmark work also led to Smirnov's receipt of the Fields Medal in 2010~\cite{SmirnovFields}.
+A summary of the results by Lawler, Werner, Schramm, and Smirnov, along with Kesten's previous work, appears in~\cite{SmirnovWerner}.
+In this work, Smirnov and Werner establish the existence and values of universal critical exponents for Bernoulli percolation on the triangular lattice, confirming that the value of the exponent in~\eqref{eq:percDensity} is $\beta = 5/36$, as predicted in the physics literature.